Harvard University Herbaria Research Fellowship

 Organismic and Evolutionary Biology

-The HUH include six collections and more than five million specimens of algae, bryophytes, fungi, and vascular plants.
-Together they form one of the largest university herbarium collections in the world, and the third largest herbarium in the United States.
-With its state-of-the art research laboratories, computational facilities, and world class libraries, the HUH have been a centerpiece of biodiversity science since the early 1800s.
+The HUH include six collections that, together, form one of the largest university herbarium collections in the world, and the third largest herbarium in the United States.
+With its state-of-the art research laboratories, computational facilities, and world class libraries, the HUH have been a centerpiece of biodiversity science.
 More information about the HUH can be found on its website http://huh.harvard.edu/.

-Applications are sought from early career individuals in plant evolution, plant ecology, horticulture, informatics, or related disciplines.
+Applications are sought from early career individuals in plant and fungal research.
 International candidates are welcome to apply.
-Application review will begin November 12, 2018.

 Fellowships are awarded through a competitive review process.
-To be considered for an award, applications should include the following:
+To be considered for an award, please submit:

 - Cover letter

 - Research proposal.
-No longer than 4 pages, single-spaced, and should describe (i) the nature and scope of the proposed research project; (ii) the approach and methods to be employed; (iii) how the collections of the HUH would be utilized; (iv) all laboratory and equipment requirements; and (v) how the project will advance knowledge about the plant kingdom.
+No longer than 4 pages, single-spaced, and should describe (i) the nature and scope of the proposed research project; (ii) the approach and methods to be employed; (iii) how the study would benefit from the use of the collections of the HUH; (iv) all laboratory and equipment requirements; and (v) the overall importance of the study.
 References should be included but do not count as part of the 4-page limit.

 - Research budget.
 A modest budget is available for research and travel costs.
-Applicants should submit a simple, 1-page budget that itemizes by year the research and travel costs associated with the proposed project.
+Applicants should submit a simple, 1-page budget that itemizes the research and travel costs associated with the proposed project.

 - Curriculum vitae

-- Names and contact information of at least three references.
+- Three references.
 Three letters of recommendation are required, and the application is complete only when all three letters have been received.
 Letters of recommendation are due within 3 weeks of the application submission.

 Inquiries may be made by email to Jeannette Everritt at firstname.lastname@example.org.